threefoldfoundation/info_sdk/src/6_develop/internals/applicationserver/locations.md

 ```

 ## Custom
-You can add there whatever configurations you want.
+You could add there whatever configurations you want.
 Simply by adding the following to the `package.toml` with the type as *custom*.

 ```bash
 [[servers.locations]]